 Russ: okay bye.

-(Says bye in Durondedunn twice)
+(says bye in

 (Lyka bursts onto

 Lyka: hey buddy.